 Home Building Compensation Fund (HBCF) reform

-To read the Discussion Paper and submit your responses via an online survey, please visit the Reform of the Home Building Compensation Fund page.
+For more information, please visit the Reform of the Home Building Compensation Fund page.

 Insurance under the Home Building Compensation Fund needs to be provided by: